marcelhas/whatsapp-date/README.md

 Changed 7 of 11 files.
 ```

-The output shows you which files were skipped and have not been modified.
 As you can see there are some additional sanity checks to ensure integrity.

 ## Resources